 Many new startups are going after the potential in the software-defined WAN market, and established enterprises are pursuing the market as well.
 According to the IDC, the SD-WAN market “will grow at a 40.4% compound annual growth rate from 2017 to 2022 to reach $4.5 billion.”

 Gartner identifies the key players in SD-WAN technology in its 2018 Magic Quadrant for WAN Edge Infrastructure Report.
 It named three leaders: Silver Peak, Cisco, and VMware The firm also acknowledged that Riverbed, Citrix, Fortinet, Aryaka, and Huawei are strong contenders in the market as well.

 Many of these vendors have slightly different approaches to the market.
 For example, Silver Peak focuses on accelerating Software-as-a-Service (SaaS) applications in the cloud.
 VMware enfolded the VeloCloud product into its own line of products, the VMware NSX SD-WAN by VeloCloud, after it acquired VeloCloud in December 2017.
 The product contains edge applications, orchestration, and cloud-resident gateways.
-Aryaka built a global network so that companies can use WAN as a Network-as-a-Service (NaaS) anywhere, even outside of it’s the area of one of Aryaka’s point of presence (POP).
+Aryaka built a global network so that companies can use WAN as a Network-as-a-Service (NaaS) anywhere, even outside of its point of presence (POP) area.

 Incumbent WAN technology vendors such as Cisco and Riverbed, which make specialized appliances for WAN connectivity, are now focusing more on WAN optimization and the edge WAN offerings.